aamirWasi/Interview-Preparation-V1/README.md

 ### Abstract Classes
 1. Provide a base class with some implementation and abstract methods that derived classes must implement.
 2. Use an **abstract class** when there is shared behavior among subclasses, but use an **interface** when different classes need to follow the same contract, without enforcing shared behavior.
+### Partial classes
+1. Allow the splitting of a class definition across multiple files.
+### Generic classes
+1. Allow the definition of classes with placeholders for the type of its fields, methods, parameters, etc.
 ## Q7: Can Abstract class be Sealed or Static in C#?
 1. NO. Abstract class are used for inheritance, but sealed and static both will not allow the class to be inherited.
 ## Q8: Can you create an instance of an Abstract class or an Interface?